Hi! I’m Amanda

 Scooby & Trixie & Agatha

 My love of mysteries — and ghost stories — started early with Scooby Doo and continued when I discovered Trixie Belden.
-Sometimes it seems I’m the only mystery writer out there who never liked the Hardy Boys & Nancy Drew.
-After I’d
+Sometimes it seems I’m the only mystery writer out there who never liked Nancy Drew.

-plowed through my library’s stock of Trixie books, along with the ones I saved my allowance for, I dove right into Agatha Christie.
+After I’d plowed through my library’s stock of Trixie books, I dove right into Agatha Christie.
 I blame her entirely for my lifelong ambition to be a mystery writer & live in an English country house.
 I was the kid who always had her nose buried in a book.
 In fact, I once got in trouble for reading at school.
 True story.

-I also spent a lot of time watching detectives on 80s television.
-I vividly recall sitting next to my grandmother, eating chocolate ice cream and watching Murder She Wrote & Matlock while listening to my grandfather snore in his recliner as thunder rumbled & rain pattered outside the screen door.
+I also watched lots of 80s television detectives.
+I vividly recall sitting with my grandmother, eating ice cream and watching Murder She Wrote & Matlock while my grandfather snored in his recliner, thunder rumbled, and rain pattered outside the screen door.
 With my dad, I watched Magnum PI, Remington Steele, & In The Heat of the Night.
 It’s no wonder that my favorite stories are mysteries.

 So, What’s Your Major?

-When it was time to go to college, I considered lots of majors — psychology, history, environmental engineering (I have no idea what I was thinking since I hate math and don’t love science much, either) — before I finally gave in and accepted what I had known all along . . .
+In college, I considered lots of majors—psychology, history, environmental engineering—before I finally gave in and accepted what I had known all along . . .
 I was an English major through and through.
 I graduated from Western Kentucky University with a degree in creative writing.

 A word of warning—if you earn an English degree, everyone you meet will ask you the same thing, “Are you going to teach?”
 I’m painfully shy & hate public speaking.
 Throw in the fact that I wasn’t comfortable around groups of kids even when I was one, and you’ll understand why teaching was the last thing I had in mind.